-Scott Alan, announcer for Indy Fuel and Indy Eleven dies in crash
+Scott Alan, announcer for Indy Fuel and Indy Eleven, dies in crash

 Former Indy Fuel PA announcer Scott Alan dies in crash